Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-tasklist/README.md

 ## Create Task Attachment Component

-This component displays Upload Component(Drag and Click) to upload the attachment to a specified task
+Displays Upload Component(Drag and Click) to upload the attachment to a specified task

+### Basic Usage

 ```html
 <adf-create-task-attachment